shao-lab/MAnorm/docs/source/usage.rst

 Format of read files
 --------------------

-.. note:: MAnorm does not excluded any duplicated reads, and you may need use other tools to remove
+.. note:: MAnorm does not provide any reads filtering steps, and you have to remove
-          duplicates in advance to if you want.
+          duplicates in advance if you want so.

 BED format
 ^^^^^^^^^^

+Standard `BED`_ format is supported.

 .. note:: BED format can only be used in **single-end** mode.

-Standard `BED`_ format is supported.

 BEDPE format
 ^^^^^^^^^^^^

-.. note:: BEDPE format can only be used in **paired-end** mode.

 `BEDPE`_ format which is defined by `bedtools`_ is also supported.
 Paired reads with both ends mapped to a same chromosome are counted.

+.. note:: BEDPE format can only be used in **paired-end** mode.

 SAM/BAM format
 ^^^^^^^^^^^^^^